20 Last-Minute Summer Vacations You Barely Need to Plan

 Is driving your jam?
 Take a pre-planned road trip

-Road trips may remind you of your dad pouring over maps for weeks, trying to design the perfect summer vacation for your family before school started but hitting the highway doesn’t have to be that complicated.
+Road trips may remind you of your dad pouring over maps (paper ones!) for weeks, trying to design the perfect summer vacation for your family before school started, but hitting the highway doesn’t have to be that complicated.
 Thanks to road trip geniuses who share their plans online, all you have to do is find one that scratches your itch, print it out and hit the road.

 Our recommendation: Trip Advisor has a whole list of pre-planned road trips with suggestions for hotels and activities along the way.